Clyde Cowan: Academic career

 Benefitting from the G.I.
 Bill, Cowan attended Washington University in St. Louis, Missouri, receiving a master's degree, and a PhD in 1949.
 He then joined the staff of the Los Alamos Scientific Laboratory in New Mexico, where he met Frederick Reines.

-In 1951 Reines and Cowan began the Cowan-Reines neutrino experiment, in hopes of discovering the neutrino.
+In 1951 Reines and Cowan began the Cowan–Reines neutrino experiment, in hopes of discovering the neutrino.
 Because the neutrino was hypothetically created through beta decay, the two men made use of the Savannah River Plant in Aiken, South Carolina, as their source of potential neutrinos.
-The pair collected data for months, and in 1956, concluded that they had certainly observed the neutrino, publishing their work in the July 20, 1956 issue of Science.
+The pair, and their collaborators, collected data for months, and in 1956, concluded that they had certainly observed the neutrino, publishing their work in the July 20, 1956 issue of Science.
 Reines was later awarded the 1995 Nobel Prize in Physics for their work in this experiment.
 He alone received the award, because Cowan died in 1974, and Nobel Prizes are not awarded posthumously.

 Cowan began his teaching career in 1957 as a Professor of Physics at George Washington University in Washington, D.C.
 The following year he left GWU and joined the faculty of The Catholic University of America in Washington, D.C., a post he held until the end of his life.
 He also acted at various times as a consultant to the U.S. Atomic Energy Commission (AEC), US Naval Ordnance Laboratory, the United States Naval Academy, the United States Army, United Mine Workers of America, Electric Boat Co., and the Smithsonian Institution, Washington, D.C.

 Cowan died in Bethesda, Maryland of a sudden heart attack on May 24, 1974, and was buried in Arlington National Cemetery.